oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-a-regular-expression-to-validate-an-url/rule.md

 }
  Figure: Good example of verifying URI

-You should have unit tests for it, see our [Rules to Better Unit Tests](https&#58;//www.ssw.com.au/ssw/Standards/Rules/RulesToBetterUnitTests.aspx) for more information.​
+You should have unit tests for it, see our [Rules to Better Unit Tests](https&#58;//www.ssw.com.au/ssw/Standards/Rules/RulesToBetterUnitTests.aspx) for more information.